 Pen-y-ghent is the smallest of the three peaks.
 Not by much, but that’s what dictated our route because of the recommendation, despite not knowing the incline and decline from each peak.
 The idea is that you crack the two most prominent hills first.
 Not only that, but they are completed in the first half of the Yorkshire Three Peaks route.
 Tackling the Yorkshire Three Peaks Challenge in an anti-clockwise direction from Horton in Ribblesdale will leave you with a very short steep hill up to Ingleborough towards the end of the route.

-Tackling the Yorkshire Three Peaks Challenge route clockwise not only means you have cracked two peaks but you also get to enjoy the best part of the walk from Whernside to Pen-y-ghent and past Ribblehead viaduct which is largely downhill and flat.
+Tackling the Yorkshire Three Peaks Challenge route clockwise not only means you have cracked two peaks, but you also get to enjoy the best part of the walk from Whernside to Pen-y-ghent and past Ribblehead viaduct which is primarily downhill and flat.
 While you have a long, sweeping downhill from Whernside, everyone else has the long, sweeping uphill from Ribblehead.
 But it’s personal preference, I suppose.
 Although it’s difficult to say, I think our Yorkshire Three Peaks Challenge route was the right one, given our starting point.

 Which is the easiest of the Yorkshire Three Peaks?
-According to the internet, Pen-y-ghent is the easiest of the Three Peaks to tackle.
-Pen-y-ghent is also the smallest of the three but it’s not really a walk in the park.
-It has a nice path up if you are approaching from the clockwise direction, with only the last 1 and 3/4-mile from the junction that comes from Horton in Ribblesdale being the hardest.
-But once you’re up, it’s straight down the other side and only a couple of miles to the end in Horton in Ribblesdale.
+According to the internet, Pen-y-ghent is the easiest of the Three Peaks.
+Pen-y-ghent is also the smallest of the three, but it’s not a walk in the park.
+It has a nice path up if you are approaching from the clockwise direction, with only the last one and 3/4-mile from the junction that comes from Horton in Ribblesdale being the hardest.
+But once you’re up, it’s straight down the other side and only a few miles to the end in Horton in Ribblesdale.